 The issue here is that few insurance companies, and not many employers, will be willing to accept a workplace injury claim that did not occur on-site or in-office, even if it was technically work-related.
 These types of workers’ compensation claims do not necessarily get universally denied, but it may prove a lot more difficult to win compensation.

 One of the more common reasons for a denial is the claimant waiting too long to bring a case against their employer.
 A workplace injury is something that needs to be reported immediately so the necessary processes can begin.
 Your employer should investigate the circumstances of the accident while you get your injuries medically evaluated.

-Waiting too long to report it creates the impression that the injury was not all that severe and makes it easier to deny your claim.
+Waiting too long to report a workplace injury creates the impression that the injury was not all that severe and makes it easier to deny your workers’ comp claim.
 Reporting the accident and seeking medical help as soon as possible are vital to a successful workers’ compensation case.

 Being Careless or Irresponsible at Work

 Few people want to admit that an injury or accident is their own fault, especially if it was through carelessness or even dangerous behavior.
 Before you begin the process of your compensation claim, however, it is important to be honest about what caused the accident.